-Was bought in 2008 by the District Council and following planning approval, the Countryside team created a saline lagoon on what was previously a drained agricultural field, with little wildlife interest.
-Islands were created on a large shallow scrape and The Environment Agency worked with a local engineering company to devise an innovative self-regulating tidal exchange gate, allowing water of just the right salinity to enter the lagoon.
+Was bought in 2008 by the District Council.
+Following planning approval, the Countryside team created a saline lagoon on what was previously a drained agricultural field, with little wildlife interest.
+Islands were created on a large shallow scrape.
+The Environment Agency worked with a local engineering company to devise an innovative self-regulating tidal exchange gate, allowing water of just the right salinity to enter the lagoon.

-Within the first year, it attracted breeding oystercatchers and is now well populated with crustaceans and molluscs that support a wide range of wildfowl and waders.
+It attracts breeding oystercatchers and now well populated with crustaceans and molluscs that support a wide range of wildfowl and waders.
 Birds to be seen regularly include dunlin, black tailed godwit and ringed plover.

 Walk to the peaceful bird hide and viewing platform and discover a circular route around the reedbeds.

 Is regularly flooded by high tides, so this salt-marsh has very unusual flora and fauna, supporting many locally rare and nationally important species.
 Little egrets fish in the creeks and lagoons on the estuary and large black and white shelduck can be seen grazing here.
 Wheatears flit across the common, and there is evidence of water vole in the reedbed close to the village.

 The Colyford Common bird hide offers fantastic views across the upper reaches of the estuary and surrounding saltmarsh.
 There is also a viewing platform further north which gives great views of waders such as curlew in winter.

 Explore the wildlife garden and enjoy a picnic in the heart of the wetlands.
 Find out more about the site, hire pond dipping equipment and grab a coffee in the Discovery Hut.
 Open Saturday to Monday, 10am to 4pm.
 Site toilets located here.